lists

 self.assertIsNone(a_list.append(0))

-the terminal shows green, the append method returns None when it is called
+the terminal shows green, the append method returns None when called

 refactor: make it better